 The Multi-MAGIC algorithm:

-There are times when one collection of behavior sequence data incorporates the behaviors of individuals with different behavior styles or roles, and it would be good to have more than one MDP+ in order to distinguish between those roles.
+There are times when one collection of behavior sequence data incorporates the behaviors of individuals with different behavior styles or roles, and it would be good to have more than one SCMDP+ in order to distinguish between those roles.
 The Multi-MAGIC+ algorithm allows the user to specify the number of SCMDP’s to be produced by the algorithm.
 It uses compression on the behavior strings, removing behaviors that are repeated in sequence in order to create the most compact version of the workflow.
 It then creates a dummy workflow and uses edit distance (Liu et al., 2007) with the k-nearest neighbor method in order to cluster the behavior sequences.
 Each cluster is then processed as a separate SCMDP.

 Test Phase One: